What Is Whey Protein Isolate

 In the end, you’ll have to form your own opinion, but here is a little background into why each idea is warranted.

-I’ve had people tell me that you should drink a shake pre-workout to set up your anabolic window so that you don’t experience muscle breakdown during your workout.
+I’ve had people tell me that you should drink a shake pre-workout to set up your anabolic window to not experience muscle breakdown during your workout.

 I don’t buy this.
 If you were able to do that much damage to your muscles during your workout, then no one would be making any gains in the gym.